CharisseHao/LoL-role-impact/README.md

 </p>
 </p>

 In the bar graphs provided above, each graph corresponds to a different role or position, with each bar on the x-axis representing a different statistic while the y-axis indicates the average z-score.
 Upon taking a closer look at these graphs, the first thing we noticed was that roles such as middle and bottom had positive average z-scores for all statistics while top had a combination of positive and negative and roles such as support and jungle had average z-scores around or below zero.
-Based on this observation, the data seemed to indicate middle and bottom roles have more impact in games overall than top, support, and jungle.
+Based on this observation, the data seems to indicate middle and bottom roles have more impact in games overall than top, support, and jungle.

 ### Bivariate Analysis